sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/in-depth/error-handling.md

 sidebar_position: 3
 sidebar_class_name: errorHandling
 keywords: ['connectivity', 'connectors', 'error handling']
-description: Any time code can fail due to validation issues, connectivity or configuration errors, handle the error and provide information back to the user about what went wrong.
+description: If the code fails due to validation issues, connectivity, or configuration errors, you can handle the error and provide the user with information about what went wrong.
 slug: /docs/saas-connectivity/in-depth/error-handling
 tags: ['Connectivity']
 ---

-Any time code can fail due to validation issues, connectivity or configuration errors, handle the error and provide information back to the user about what went wrong.
-If you handle your errors properly, it will be easier to debug and pinpoint what happened in your connector when something goes wrong.
+If the code fails due to validation issues, connectivity or configuration errors, you can handle the error and provide the user with information about what went wrong.
+Properly handled errors make it easier to debug and identify what happened in your connector when something goes wrong.

 ## Connector Errors